shadjac/aws-tf-elasticsearch/README.md

    provider section.
 This is the user with which terraform will create resources.
 This needs to have `ec2 full access`, `iam full access`, `s3 access` broadly.
 This can be narrowed down based on least privileges. `s3 full access` is required if you choose to upload dependencies on S3 using the script provided below.
 3. Create `aws pem file` so that you can login to instances using `ssh`.
 Provide its name in `variables.tf`
 4. All files under `conf` directory are to be uploaded to S3 bucket for e.g `s3://elasticsearch-config`.
-This are referred by `init.tpl` at runtime.
+These are referred by `init.tpl` at runtime.
 5. Script `upload-files-to-s3.sh` can do this for you.
-It uploads files to S3 for first time usage privided you have `awscli` configured with access/secret keys.
+It uploads files to S3 for first time usage provided you have `awscli` configured with access/secret keys.
 This can be done from aws console too.
 6. Have your machine's public IP handy!

 ### Files